nichtaylor/Private-Equity-Fund-Analysis/README.md

 **1. CalPERS' largest manager relationships do not correspond to its strongest performing relationships**

 Manager commitment size shows little relationship with observed performance, with correlations of just 0.11 with median Net IRR and 0.19 with median Investment Multiple.
-Several of the strongest-performing manager relationships also sit outside CalPERS' largest exposures.

 **2. The 2017 vintage emerges as the clear performance standout across active funds**